duanev/uos/README.md

 - (qemu will wait for a remote debugger, so in another BIG terminal type:)
 - `~/git/pgdb/pgdb.py -gccmap hello.map`
 - (press 'h' and 'l' to close the help and log windows)
-- (press 'J' to run all cpus and skip to the hilighted-in-white address - skipping the qemu boot loader)
+- (press 'J' to run all cpus and skip to the hilighted-in-white address - in this case skipping the qemu boot loader)
 - (press 's' to single-step the active cpu, or 'S' for all of them)
 - (when done press 'Q' to exit both pgdb and qemu)
 - (if qemu is left running: ctrl-a,c will switch to the qemu monitor and 'quit' will exit)

 ---
-_Generate HTML via:_
+_Markdown to HTML:_
 `python -m markdown README.md > /tmp/md.html`